danja/video-magic/README.md

 Audio cleaning isn't included in the code, a pay-for service was used for now.
 But that may follow, if and when it's needed.

-**Status 2024-08-18** : full process running locally on a snippet of the video (very slowly on a GPU-less computer), this README in-progress
+**Status 2024-08-18** : full process running locally and on Colab on a snippet of the video (very slowly on a GPU-less computer), this README in-progress

 **Caveat** : my goal was to see what I could do with one specific recording without getting lost down the rabbit hole.
 In agile-speak, a spike.
 While I'm familiar with (conventional) audio techniques and (some) ML, I haven't spent much time around video/image processing, so most of this is from a perspective of learning as I go along, ie. it can no doubt be significantly improved on.
 But I think the overall workflow makes sense as a starting point.
 And, as far as it goes, it works.